So you’ve decided to start forming a limited company?

 Step 4: Completing The Application Form

-Once you have decided on the name and structure for your new business you just need to complete the application form and pay the small charge.
+Once you have decided on the name and structure for your new business, you just need to complete the application form and pay the small charge.
+This is the actual part of forming a limited company, because that’s when it becomes real, so get excited!

 You will of course need a few details to hand such as:

-But overall the form is pretty simple to follow and you can either use the Companies House direct filing form, or you can use a registered agent who usually offer far simpler and user-friendly forms than Companies House and can also provide a range of extra services.
+But overall the form is pretty simple to follow, and you can either use the Companies House direct filing form, or you can use a registered agent who usually offers far simpler and user-friendly forms than Companies House and can also provide a range of extra services.

 This includes all registration fees as well as a free domain name and email address and even a company bank account (if required).
 You can view our 1st Formations review for more information.